-- A coop will provide your hens shelter from the elements.
+- A coop will provide hens shelter from the elements.

-You may still be wondering where to place your coop or what to keep inside it.
-Get the answers to these and other commonly asked questions about chicken coops.
+You may still be wondering where to place your coop or what to keep inside it while raising chickens.
+Get the answers to these and other commonly asked questions about chicken coops below.

 Q. Where do you place a chicken coop?

-Place your coop in partial sunlight so that your chickens can choose to bask in the sun or rest in the shade.
-You’ll also want to pick a spot with grass for them to peck at and a patch of dust they can bathe in.
-A solid level ground underneath your coop will help keep out predators that can slip under narrow gaps.
+Place your coop in partial sunlight so that chickens can choose to bask in the sun or rest in the shade.
+Also pick a spot with grass for them to peck at and a patch of dust they can bathe in.
+A solid level ground underneath the coop will help keep out predators that can slip under narrow gaps.

 Q. What should be inside a chicken coop?